Current OHS Biggs Scholars

 About the Scholars Program

-THE OHS BIGGS SCHOLARS PROGRAM of the Organ Historical Society is leading the way in career development for exceptional new talent, with specific focus given to fields of organ performers, historical research, and organ builders/designers.
+The OHS Biggs Scholars Program of the Organ Historical Society is leading the way in career development for exceptional new talent, with specific focus given to fields of organ performers, historical research, and organ builders/designers.
 The intent of the program is to leverage the OHS community and resources to equip the next generation with necessary tools for a successful career.

 2024 Scholars